PriyanshuChourasia/accountnotes/PathoDocs.md

 C. Self-requested  (No Prescription Needed)

-* Some tests (like blood sugar, cholesterol, vitamin levels, routine blood panel, pregnancy test, eye checkup, etc.) do ​**not require prescription**​.
+* Some tests (like blood sugar, cholesterol, vitamin levels, routine blood panel, pregnancy test, eye checkup, etc.) do **not require prescription**.
 * Patient can directly choose these tests from the catalog.

 ### Booking Flow for Patients